CryptoTerps/Crypto-Touchbar-for-Mac/README.md

 I am not the original author of the main script.
 I merely improved, optimized, and extended it to support more cryptocurrencies and other features.

-The original idea came from [here](https://steemit.com/neo/@awesomemo/get-the-latest-price-of-neo-on-your-macbook-touchbar).
+The original idea came from [here](https://steemit.com/neo/@awesomemo/get-the-latest-price-of-neo-on-your-macbook-touchbar) and [here](https://github.com/krunkosaurus/bettertouchtool-crypto).
 Still some people have mentioned wanting to donate so here's how if you'd like! :

 1. Donate Ethereum: 0xef85168a3E7d6D69Ba6A4Ea055F651E49f7A89De
 2. Donate Bitcoin: 1DoKTRb3XmQwcEtjLQq9Yb6SoeMBbnEBAr